Hilbert Group Taps Four Leading Blockchain Figures to Syntetika Advisory Board

 Max Rabinovitch - Chief Strategy Officer, Chiliz & Socios

-Max leads product and ecosystem strategy at the Chiliz Group, having helped develop the Chiliz Chain, Socios.com platform & Fan Tokens as the world's largest digital asset class in sports and entertainment.
-At the peak, the Chiliz ($CHZ) token, reached a market cap of $4 billion.
+Max leads product and ecosystem strategy at the Chiliz Group, having helped develop the Chiliz Chain, Socios.com platform & Fan Tokens as the world's largest digital asset class in sports and entertainment from ideation and white paper drafting onwards.
 The Chiliz ecosystem currently supports over 70 global sports organizations via tokenisation including FC Barcelona, Manchester City, Paris Saint-Germain, and Juventus among many others.

 "Hilbert's approach to tokenization is uniquely rigorous.
 They're not only focused on optimizing for innovation in terms of new institutional-ready financial products, but on executing innovations with industry-leading compliance and security in mind as well.
 Syntetika is a perfect example of this.
 I'm excited to contribute to this next phase of growth."